beans

 This particular coffee is dark, mysterious, and rounded.
 It has flavors of chocolate, caramel, and molasses.

-This coffee is also low in acidity which means that it’s good for milk-based drinks or for those folks with sensitive stomachs.
+This coffee is also low in acidity, which means that it’s suitable for milk-based drinks or for those folks with sensitive stomachs.

 This is a medium roast coffee from Lavazza.
 It’s a subtle, balanced coffee with notes of hazelnut and chocolate.

-I’m not sure why Lavazza calls it “Espresso Italiano” since that might confuse some people who’d think Italian espresso impled super dark and strong – this is NOT dark at all.
-If you’re looking for that then go for the next coffee on this list, Qualita Rossa.
+I’m not sure why Lavazza calls it “Espresso Italiano” since that might confuse some people who’d think Italian espresso implied super dark and robust – this is NOT dark.
+If you’re looking for that, go for the next coffee on this list, Qualita Rossa.

-Espresso Italiano is a more affordable alternative to Illy’s famous medium roast and I think it’s on par quality-wise.
-However, usually, it’s more affordable.
+Espresso Italiano is a more affordable alternative to Illy’s famous medium roast, and I think it’s on par quality-wise.
+Usually, it’s more affordable.
+Overall, a solid all-rounder for the budget conscious espresso connoisseur.

 This is another of the classic Italian espresso blends.
 Lavazza is kind of the evil twin to Illy and just as widespread in the motherland of espresso.